Rita Klímová

 Rita Klímová, née Rita Budínová (10 December 1931 - 30 December 1993) was a Czech economist and politician.
-She was Czechoslovakia's ambassador to the United States before that country's breakup in 1992.
+She was Czechoslovakia's ambassador to the United States before Czechoslovakia's dissolution during the Velvet Divorce in 1992.

 Early life

 Klímová was born in Romania.
 Her father was Stanislav Budín (née Bencion Bať), a prominent Communist writer who used the pen name Batya Bat.
 Due to their Jewish ancestry, her family fled to the United States not long after Nazi Germany invaded Czechoslovakia in 1939.
 She settled in New York City in 1939, returning to Czechoslovakia in 1946 to finish her education.
 As a result, for the rest of her life she spoke American English with an "industrial-strength" New York accent.

 Academic career

 Like many Central Europeans of her generation, Klímová was initially an ardent Communist.
 She joined the Communist Party of Czechoslovakia in 1948.
 While still a university student, she took a job in a factory in order to get closer to the working class.
 Also while still in school, she married the intellectual Zdeněk Mlynář.

 After graduation, she rose high in the academic world, becoming an economics lecturer at Charles University.
 Initially a strict Stalinist, she helped purge many of her more liberal colleagues from Charles University during the 1950s and early 1960s.
 However, during the Prague Spring of 1968, she was very attracted to Alexander Dubček's reform program and helped supply inside information to the Western media.
 She continued to support reform after the Warsaw Pact invasion of Czechoslovakia, and was fired from her university post and expelled from the party in 1970.